ravbhatnagar/azure-resource-manager-rpc/Resource Provider API v2.0.md

  It is important to note that, properties already defined outside of "properties" envelope **MUST** not be repeated inside "properties" in any form.
 Example of such properties is 'name', 'tags', 'location', etc.

 The settings can range from simple key-value pairs to complex nested structures.
 The user specifies these settings and Azure will pass them to the resource provider unmodified.

+**NOTE** For proxy only resources, location and tags are not applicable in the request body.

 #### Response